denizzzka/dpq2/README.md

 Usage
 -----

 Unittests
 ---------

 Code contains embedded unittests using a regular functions calls, not using standard D unittests.
-(It is need because that unittests need to pass parameters of connection to the database in runtime.)
+(Non standard because that unittests need to pass parameters of connection to the database in runtime.)

 To perform unit test it is required access to any PostgreSQL server with permissions to run SELECT statements.